Abson-dev/plan/examples.md

        legend=c("Completed", "Not Yet Done"), title="MSc plan", bg="white")
 {% endhighlight %}

 This yields a diagram like the one given below.
-Here is how it might be interpreted, by the student ("Sally", say) and her supervisory committee...

-Visual comparison of the colours of the task components with the vertical line suggests that Sally is a bit behind on her literature review, but she is doing well in learning the research skills she will need for her thesis.
-Indeed, the actual thesis work is going quite a lot faster than planned.
-The diagram may motivate Sally to set aside more time for reading, because the next big event is a thesis-proposal defense.
-(We can put aside the classes as a worry, given the grades in Sally's first term.)

-This diagram is a sort of end-of-term assessment.
-Most likely, Sally's supervisor will encourage her to make a similar diagram for inclusion in her thesis proposal.
-That's still a few months away, and by then Sally should be able to add tasks for individual chapters and papers.

 ![gantt](gantt.png)

+Imagine that this diagram is a student's end-of-term assessment.
+How might her advisory committee (and she) interpret it?

+To begin with, she has done well in her classes, so we should not worry about the upcoming classes, and can focus instead on the research component.

+The vertical line indicates the time the diagram was made.
+Visual comparison of this line with the colour breaks in the task bars indicates three things.
+(a) The literature review is a quite far behind schedule. (b) She is picking up the analysis skills as planned, which bodes well. (c) Even better, her thesis work is well ahead of schedule.

+The next big task is to write and defend a thesis proposal.
+There is some time for that, and the diagram indicates that some of that time should be set aside for reading the literature, because that will be important to both the proposal and the thesis.
+(Also, the thesis work is coming along nicely.)

+It should be obvious that this sort of reasoning will be pointless if the diagram does not faithfully describe the tasks and the time they might take.
+But that's the whole point of these diagrams.
+It is common to create them not just for planning, but also for monitoring progress.